 Gerry The Monk Hutch to Register as Candidate in Dublin Central By-Election

-Gerry Hutch, who was acquitted of murder charges in one of Ireland's most high-profile criminal trials, has announced his intention to register as a candidate in the upcoming Dublin Central by-election, in a development that has generated significant public and political reaction.
+Gerry Hutch, the Dublin man acquitted of murder charges in one of Ireland's most high-profile criminal trials, has confirmed his intention to register as an independent candidate in the Dublin Central by-election scheduled for 22 May 2026 — a candidacy that has generated significant public and political reaction and adds a dramatic dimension to an already competitive contest.

 Background